-With funds available for a business combination initially in the amount of \$68,661,069 assuming no redemptions and after payment of \$1,725,153 of deferred underwriting fees, we offer a target business a variety of options such as creating a liquidity event for its owners, providing capital for the potential growth and expansion of its operations or strengthening its balance sheet by reducing its debt ratio.
+With funds available in our Trust Account for a business combination in the amount of \$71,215,856 assuming no redemptions and before payment of \$1,725,153 of deferred underwriting fees, we offer a target business a variety of options such as creating a liquidity event for its owners, providing capital for the potential growth and expansion of its operations or strengthening its balance sheet by reducing its debt ratio.
 Because we are able to complete our business combination using our cash, debt or equity securities, or a combination of the foregoing, we have the flexibility to use the most efficient combination that will allow us to tailor the consideration to be paid to the target business to fit its needs and desires.
 However, we have not taken any steps to secure third party financing and there can be no assurance it will be available to us.